KitronikLtd/Kitronik-Pico-Robotics-Board-MicroPython/README.md

 # Troubleshooting

-If the code is run without the Pico Robotics board connected, or  if the board is not powered up it islikely that it will throw an OS Error (usually OS Error 5).
+If the code is run without the Pico Robotics board connected, or  if the board is not powered up it is likely that it will throw an OS Error (usually OS Error 5).
 This is because it tries to communicate with an I2C device which is not responding.

 This code is designed to be used as a module.
 See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information